Hang422/approximation-algorithm-for-facility-location-problem/README.md

 The PFLPO is a generalization of both the Facility Location Problem with Outliers (FLPO) and Priority Facility Location Problem (PFLP).
 The project provides:

-- A 3-approximation algorithm using primal-dual technique
+- A 3-approximation algorithm using primal-dual technique (actually, could combine 3-approx algorithm and greedy-based to get a 2-approx algorithm, but time complexity is too high to run)
 - A greedy-based heuristic algorithm
 - A local search algorithm
 - Experimental comparisons between these approaches